compGeom-s23/compGeom-s23.github.io/Projects/P6-VisGraph.md

   rely on sensors to learn the environment, instead the environment is given.

-- Point robot: the robit is assume to be a point (yes, that's not very realistic, but it's a good place to start).
+- Point robot: the robot is assume to be a point (yes, that's not very realistic, but it's a good place to start).